resthub/resthub.org/backbone-stack.rst

 Static versus instance variables
 -------------------------------

-If you want to be able to create different View instances, your have to manage properly the DOM element where the view will be attached as described previously.
+If you want to create different View instances, you have to manage properly the DOM element where the view will be attached as described previously.
 You also have to use instance variables.

 Backbone way of declaring a static color variable :